Grand Theft Auto V: Legacy

 Critics agreed that Grand Theft Auto V was among seventh-generation console gaming's best and a great closing title before the eighth generation's emergence.
-Polygon Plante observed that the game would "bridge between games' present and the future", and declared it "the closure of this generation, and the benchmark for the next".
-VideoGamer.com's Simon Miller considered it "the ultimate swansong for this console cycle" that would "cast a long shadow over the next".
+Polygon observed that the game would "bridge between games' present and the future", and declared it "the closure of this generation, and the benchmark for the next".
+Kyle Prahl of PlayStation Universe felt that the game "gives this console generation the send-off it deserves", and VideoGamer.com considered it "the ultimate swansong for this console cycle" that would "cast a long shadow over the next".
 Three days after its release, the game ranked second on IGNs "Top 25 Xbox 360 Games" list.
-Editor Ryan McCaffrey considered that the open world's scale and detail succeeded the majority of other Xbox 360 games.
-He called the game "a triumph both for gamers and for the medium itself, and it deserves its runaway success".
+They considered that the open world's scale and detail succeeded the majority of other Xbox 360 games.
+They called the game "a triumph both for gamers and for the medium itself, and it deserves its runaway success".
 In November 2013, Hardcore Gamer placed the game third on their "Top 100 Games of the Generation" list.
 They cited its improved shooting and driving mechanics over its predecessors, and considered the multiple protagonist design "a welcome change of pace" that could become an eighth-generation gaming benchmark.
 In December, The Daily Telegraph listed the game among their "50 best games of the console generation".
 They called it a "cultural behemoth" that "will be Rockstar's lasting legacy".